Pixel 10a vs Pixel 8a: Main differences

 Some changes inbound

-The Pixel 10a will come with a 48 MP main and a 13 MP ultrawide camera, along with a 13 MP selfie snapper at the front.
+The Pixel 10a comes with a 48 MP main and a 13 MP ultrawide camera, along with a 13 MP selfie snapper at the front.
 An okay setup, albeit not very versatile, but mostly comparable to what you get on a Pixel 10, for example.

 The Pixel 8a comes with a 64 MP camera with a slightly larger sensor.
 However, due to Google's reliance on software optimization and image processing, hardware doesn't play such a major role, especially in the camera department.
-Also, a higher megapixel count doesn't necessarily mean a better camera.
+Moreover, a higher megapixel count doesn't necessarily mean a better camera, as we've seen numerous times in the past.

 Battery Life and Charging